mike-french/myrex/README.md

 grounded in atomic character matchers
 \[[Cox](https://swtch.com/~rsc/regexp/regexp1.html)\].

-There are five processes used by combinators to implement parts of the AST as process subgraphs:
+There are 6 processes used by combinators to implement parts of the AST as process subgraphs:
 * Branch nodes (quantifiers and alternate choice) use `Split` to clone (fan out) traversals across 2 or more downstream subgraphs.
 * Groups use `BeginGroup` and `EndGroup` to record captures.
-* Negated character classes use `EndAnd` to advance the input after a sequence of peek lookahead matches.
+* Negated character classes use `BeginPeek` and `EndPeek` to advance the input after a sequence of peek lookahead matches.
 * Leaf nodes use `Match` with an _acceptor_ function to do the actual matching of individual characters,